-Between March and September, we offer track certification classes for all riders 17 years old and over to learn the fundamentals of track riding.
+Between March and August, we offer track certification classes for all riders 17 years old and over to learn the fundamentals of track riding.
 Riders younger than 17 will begin in Youth Cycling League.
 Classes are scheduled intermittently according to demand and the instructor’s schedule.
-Once certified, you will be ready to race in the “D” category on Tuesday nights or, at least, join our Beginner Training sessions!
+Once certified, you will be ready to race in the “D” category on Wednesday nights!

 Waiver: Bring a signed waiver with you on day 1

-Requirements: you must attend all sessions of a class to receive your certificate, so plan ahead!
+Final Certification Requirements: You must attend all sessions of a class to receive your certificate, so plan ahead!

 I’ve Completed the Beginners Class, Now What??

 OK, so you just finished the DLV Track Certification Class.
 Congrats!
 Now you are eligible to train and race at one of only 22 active velodromes in the country.
 Here are a few random things that you may want to know: